 \subsection{Master Field}

-A most complete way to deal with the constrained optimization at large $N$ is through variables that automatically assure the positivity condition of the loop space matrix $\tilde\Omega$.
-These are the master field variables, or simply the original matrix valued variables of the system.
-In terms of such variables the expectation values of Wilson loops are determined by a direct stationary-point equation of the loop-space effective potential
+A most complete way to deal with the constrained optimization at large $N$ is through variables that \emph{automatically} assure the positivity condition of the loop space matrix $\Omega$.
+These are the \emph{master field variables}, or simply the original matrix valued variables of the system.
+In terms of such variables the expectation values of loops are determined by a direct stationary-point equation of the loop space effective ($c=0$) or collective ($c=1$) potential

+Here the notation $V_{\rm eff/col}$ represents either $V_{\eff}$ or $V_{\col}$.
 This saddle-point equation in terms of the master variables is correct in all phases of the theory, both the weak- and strong-coupling.
 Let us also mention how the correct loop-space equation follows from the master equation.
 Multiplying and summing over the appropriate factors, we obtain

-which is indeed eq. \eqref{largeNbackground}.
 This fact that the saddle-point equation in terms of the master variable produces the correct loop-space equation can be taken as another argument for the existence of the master field.